Empowering Parents • Nurturing Families • Strengthening Communities

 Project HELP’s current staff will continue to serve the program as employees of YWCA Metropolitan Chicago and will be led by Peggy McGuire who will transition to a new role as the YWCA’s Director of Project HELP, Child & Family Development.

-Project HELP is guided by the Strengthening Families framework and strives to integrate the strengthening factors approach into our programs and practice.
+Strong Families (formerly Project HELP) is guided by the Strengthening Families framework and strives to integrate the strengthening factors approach into our programs and practice.
 The strengthening families approach is grounded in research and benefits ALL families.
 It builds on family strengths, bolsters family resilience, and promotes better outcomes for children.

 Our ability to implement evidence-based programs that enhance the lives of children and families is made possible by the continual support of the Exchange Club of Naperville, and donations from individuals, businesses, and service clubs.
 HELP us to Empower Parents, Nurture Families and Strengthen our Communities!

 Please Contact Us for more information about our programs, volunteer opportunities, or to make a donation.